Work permits in France are based on the type of work or employers and length of validity of the permits.

 - Employed’ or ‘salaried’ and temporary workers’ permit:

-If you have been employed for 18 months on a long-stay work visa or temporary worker, then you spouse and minor children can apply for a 1 year visitor’s visa – this visa does NOT allow them to work in France.
+If you have been employed for 18 months on a long-stay work visa or temporary worker, then your spouse and minor children can apply for a one year visitor’s visa – this visa does NOT allow them to work in France.